TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 - This plugin is now free and open source under the [MIT license](https://opensource.org/license/mit/).

 **v0.7.0** - 3/8/2024
 - Fixed issue where two events sometimes triggered at once and play out one after the other even when it didn't make sense.
 Now the second event only runs if it's still in range and on the correct page when the first event finishes running.

+**v0.8.0** - 3/13/2024
+- Removed caching from game, as it was causing crashes and conferring no benefit.

 > **Remember, only you can build your dreams!**
 >